Abhishek-465/Fund-me-app/README.md

 ## Development

 - **Technologies Used:** FundMe is built using Ethereum smart contracts, web3.js, and MetaMask for wallet integration.

+- For this project the backened part is Hardhat-fundme-fcc repository which can be easily found on my github.

 - **Contributing:** Contributions are welcome!
 Feel free to submit pull requests or open issues on our [GitHub repository](https://github.com/Abhishek-465/Fund-me-app).